 Following attendance at the workshop, participants were invited to six months of daily practice and some online follow-up sessions.
 Practice was encouraged via daily text messages from their instructors and the Selah staff.

-- Six weeks of programming that introduces clergy to particular stress-reduction skills and approaches, and invites them into daily practice in community with a cohort of 20-25 other clergy.
+- Instructional programming that introduced clergy to particular stress-reduction skills, and invited them into daily practice in community with a cohort of 15-20 other clergy.

-- A six-month behavioral health study that uses surveys, biometric data, interviews, and daily reporting to rigorously determine whether or not each program made a difference in stress symptoms.
+- A six-month behavioral health study that used surveys, biometric data, interviews, and daily reporting to rigorously determine whether or not each program made a difference in stress symptoms.